 Why Musicians Think Georgia Rocks

 Ray Charles and Little Richard.
 James Brown and Otis Redding.
 The Allman Brothers.
 R.E.M.
 Outkast.
 Georgia’s musical heritage is as rich and diverse as the state itself.
-Country star Luke Bryan, who hails from the South Georgia town of Leesburg, knows this well.
-“In Georgia, there’s shoreline, there’s mountains, there’s farmland, there’s rural areas, there’s metropolitan areas — and there’s all the people that make up all that,” says Bryan, Country Music Association’s reigning Entertainer of the Year.
+Country star Luke Bryan, who hails from the south Georgia town of Leesburg, knows this well.
+“In Georgia, there’s shoreline, there’s mountains, there’s farmland, there’s rural areas, there’s metropolitan areas — and there’s all the people that make up all that,” Bryan says.
 “It’s inspiration.”

-Find must-see venues, music festivals and other points on interest in Georgia's musical cities
+Find must-see venues, music festivals, and other points of interest in Georgia's musical cities.

 We asked some of Georgia’s top musical artists: What’s your favorite music venue in Georgia?
 Here are 10 of their picks: